psu-efd/pyHMT2D/examples/command_line_interface/ras_to_srh/readme.rst

 Readme
 -----------

-This directory contains examples for "ras_to_srh" command of *pyHMT2D*.
+This directory contains examples for the "hmt-ras-to-srh" command of *pyHMT2D*.

 Make sure you are in a Windows terminal with the right Python virtual environment activated.
 Then, in this example's directory, do:

 .. code-block:: bash

+   $ cd Munice
-   $ ras_to_srh Muncie2D.p01.hdf Terrain/TerrainMuncie_composite.tif srh_Muncie
+   $ hmt-ras-to-srh Muncie2D.p01.hdf Terrain/TerrainMuncie_composite.tif srh_Muncie

-Here, the command "ras_to_srh" take three arguments:
+Here, the command "htm-ras-to-srh" take three arguments:

 - HEC-RAS 2D result file in HDF format, e.g., "Muncie2D.p01.hdf"
 - Terrain file in GeoTiff format, e.g., "Terrain/TerrainMuncie_composite.tif"